LionyxML/nextjs_13_tutorial/README.md

 Editing `layouts.tsx`.

 Create new route by adding a folder with route name and a page.tsx inside it.
 (Ex.: new/page/tsx)

-We changed /page.tsx to add a Link and then you see that the link occus on the client after first loaded.
+We changed /page.tsx to add a Link and then you see that the link occurs on the client after first loaded.
 No requests to server.

 Add todos from prisma client and we see it querying on the server side.
 (As long as we don't have any useEffect, useState, or onChange, it runs on the server).

 We can add some data with something like:
 ```ts